gchatz22/struts-site/source/core-developers/csp-interceptor.md

 ## Parameters

-- `enforcingMode` - Boolean variable the defines whether the `CspInterceptor` operates under enforcing or reporting mode.
-In enforcing mode, any event that violates the policy is not executed and if the policy specifies  a `reportUri` a JSON object with the details of the CSP violation is sent to the specified endpoint.
-In reporting mode, the event is executed normally and a CSP report is being sent to the defined `reportUri`.
-Default vaulue for variable is `false`.
+- `enforcingMode` - Boolean variable the defines whether the policy is enforced.
+In enforcing mode, scripts and stylesheets that violate the policy won't be executed and, if the `reportUri` directive is set, a violation report will be sent to it.
+In reporting mode, all scripts and stylesheets are allowed to executed with violation reports sent to the defined `reportUri`.
+Default value for variable is `false`.
+- `reportUri` - String URI where the CSP violation reports will be sent to.
+Path can be either relative with leading slashes or absolute.
+This field is empty by default.

 ## Examples